 THE HUMAN SPECIES…… AN EVOLUTIOARY MISTAKE?

-What about us?
 Compared to dinosaurs we have been here for a mere fraction of a second.
 When you ponder the role we have played in nature’s history we have done an incalculable amount of damage to nature and to ourselves.
 And we have been here for just a moment.
 I guess you are now beginning to understand the title of this short essay.
-Was the advent of humans evolving am evolutionary blunder that backfired?
+Was the advent of humans evolving an evolutionary blunder that backfired?